GluuFederation/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

 ## Known Issues

-1. During upgrade from 4.2 to 4.5, the helm command throws the following message:
+1. During upgrade from >=4.2 to 4.5, if you didn't delete the jobs as instructed, the helm command throws the following message:

     ```
     Error: UPGRADE FAILED: cannot patch "gluu-config" with kind Job: Job.batch "gluu-config" is invalid: spec.template: